Michigan Burn Injury Attorneys

 A burn can be an extremely painful injury that can result in permanent damage, including damage to bodily functions.
 Our skin serves multiple purposes; therefore, when a burn damages our skin, it can result in severe hydration, infections, and other serious conditions.
 This damage is in addition to the scarring and disfigurement that is often caused by severe burns.

 Sadly, most burns are the result of a preventable accident.
 In some cases, the accident is the fault of another party.
 When this is the case, you may have a legal cause of action for damages, including medical bills, lost wages, permanent disabilities, physical pain, and emotional suffering.
 If you have suffered a burn injury, we can help.
-Call the Michigan burn injury attorneys of The Clark Law Office at 517-347-6900 to schedule a free legal consultation.
+Call the Michigan personal injury lawyers of The Clark Law Office at 517-347-6900 to schedule a free legal consultation.

 Severity of Burns